-Corfu the island of grace and politeness is the Northest Island in the Ionian Sea.
-It lies opposite the coast of Epirus mainland and it is separated from Albania in the north part of it by a narrow Strait of 1.5 sea miles.
+Corfu the island of grace and politeness is the north-most island in the Ionian Sea.
+It lies opposite the coast of Epirus mainland and it is separated from Albania in the north by a narrow strait of 1.5 sea miles.

-Corfu is the capital of the seven Ionian Islands with an area of 592 square kilometres it is the second largest Island of the Ionian Islands, with a beautiful coastline of 217 km. and the first in population with over 110.000 inhabitants.
+Corfu is the capital of the seven Ionian Islands with an area of 592 square kilometres, it is the second largest island of the Ionian Islands.
+With a beautiful coastline of 217 km and the first in population with over 110,000 inhabitants.
 Corfu is also the greenest island of all Greece.
-The impressive vegetation of the island consist mainly of olive and cypress trees, (about 4 million olive trees) which are planted by the Venetian period 13th – 18th century.
-The highest mountain of the island is the mountain of Pantokrator with its peak up to 906 m.
+The impressive vegetation of the island consisting mainly of olive and cypress trees, about 4 million olive trees were planted by the Venetians between the 13th – 18th centuries.
+The highest mountain on the island is the mountain of Pantokrator, with its peak at 906 metres.
 The climate of Corfu is mild and humid.
-The economy of Corfu is based on agriculture but mostly on the tourism.
+The economy of Corfu is based on agriculture but mostly on tourism.
 Olive oil is the leading product of the island and is considered to be among the best in Greece.
 Other products are milk, butter, cheese, white wine and processed meat.

-From the French period is: the marvellous monument, the Royal palace of Corfu (today museum of Asiatic Arts).
-Unique in its Georgian style in the Mediterranean, it is built of stone from Malta island between 1819-1824 by Sir G. Whitmore and it is dedicated to Saint George and Saint Michael, for housing the first High Commissioner of Corfu Sir Thomas Maitland.
-From the French period are:
+From the French period is the Royal palace of Corfu (today museum of Asiatic Arts).
+Unique in its Georgian style, it is built of stone from Malta between 1819-1824 by Sir G. Whitmore and it is dedicated to Saint George and Saint Michael, and housed the first High Commissioner of Corfu, Sir Thomas Maitland.
+Also from the French period are:

-Corfu used to be inhabited already in the Palaeolithic Era, 70.000-40.000 B.C.
-According to the mythology and the tradition, the island took its name from the nymph Korkyra, daughter of the Peloponnesian river God Asopos.
-Poseidon God of the sea fell in love with her, kidnapped her and took her to the island.
+Corfu was inhabited in the Palaeolithic Era, 70.000-40.000 B.C.
+According to the mythology, the island took its name from the nymph Corcyra, a daughter of the river god Asopos.
+Poseidon, god of the sea, fell in love with her, kidnapped her and took her to the island.